tmeras/ReSellMart/README.md

 # ReSellMart
-An eCommerce platform for buying and selling second-hand goods
+A full-stack eCommerce application for buying and selling second-hand goods.
+Developed using Spring Boot, React, and MySQL